Try Ads Research - Free AI ad strategy on WhatsApp

 The Experimentation Bottleneck

-Your ability to scale is constrained, not by algorithmic potential, but by the manual, repetitive labor required to generate permutations of a winning asset.
-You cannot run Bayesian tests if the inputs take three weeks to render.
+Your ability to scale is constrained, not by algorithmic potential, but by the manual, repetitive human labor required to generate permutations of a winning asset.
+You cannot run continuous Bayesian tests if the inputs take three weeks to render.

 Growth engineers solve bottlenecks with code, not headcount.
 It is time to treat creative video production as modular software architecture.